coders51/blog/src/content/blog/rabbit-streams.md

 So, we all know about RabbitMQ, the world's most loved message broker, right?
 We at coders51 use it, like, all the time: it's our go-to solution to asynchronous communication between different services.
 It's performant, reliable, battle-tested, and written in Erlang (which helps with the reliability and performance parts).
 What is not to love?
 But, did you know about the good word?
 That RabbitMQ can basically substitute Kafka in your infrastructure?
 This is a somewhat less known feature that has been around for about 3 years now, first as a plugin and then as a native feature (more on that later).
 Basically, a stream is a persistent, append-only log of messages that allows for high-throughput publishing and consumption, where messages are retained and can be re-read multiple times by consumers, enabling use cases such as event sourcing, replay, and long-term storage of event data.
+Obviously, messages in a stream do not need to stay in the stream indefinetely: we also have the tools to define a retention policy so that messages that are not considered relevant anymore can be archived or destroyed.
 Isn't that basically what a Kafka topic is?
 Not quite, but close.
 We'll revisit this point later.

 ## Differences between Stream Plugin and native Streams
 Just like we anticipated earlier, Streams were first introduced as a plugin and then implemented as a native feature: but the plugin still exists and is basically the standard way in which streams are used.
 How so?